Raukk/InverseActivation/README.md

 ---

 # Evaluation
 My initial Evaluation is, this does not significantly harm the ability of a NN to learn and operate.
+It's possible that it improves the operation of the DNN, but, more testing is needed (it may simply be the increased number of parameters).

 I've done simple evaluation using this code on MNIST and Fashion MNIST and it performs well.
 I will continue to use it on other harder problems and post their results here.

-If you use this on your own, please let me know your experince with it
+If you use this on your own, please let me know your experince with it, and if you're willing, let me post your results here.

 ## Actual Results

-MNIST (w/ data aug): Validation Accuracy:
+MNIST (w/ data aug): Validation Accuracy: 99.66%

+MNIST(w/ data aug): Validation Loss: 0.01109

-Fashion MNIST(w/ data aug): Validation Accuracy:
+Fashion MNIST(w/ data aug): Validation Accuracy: 93.9%

+Fashion MNIST(w/ data aug): Validation Loss: 0.1759

-## Results when combined with my other crazy idea.
+## Results when combined with my other crazy ideas.

-MNIST(w/ data aug): Validation Accuracy: > 99.5%
+MNIST(w/ data aug): Validation Accuracy: 99.59%

-MNIST(w/ data aug): Validation Loss: < 0.010
+MNIST(w/ data aug): Validation Loss: 0.0122

-Fashion MNIST(w/ data aug): Validation Accuracy: > 94.1%
+Fashion MNIST(w/ data aug): Validation Accuracy: 94.51%

-Fashion MNIST(w/ data aug): Validation Loss: < 0.1692
+Fashion MNIST(w/ data aug): Validation Loss: 0.1637